A dark-haired woman is sitting at a table while browsing on a laptop.

 Impact of student loans on credit card approvals

-Can a credit issuer deny you credit because of student loans?
+Can a credit issuer deny your application for a student card because of student loans?
 The answer depends on several factors, such as how your loans impact your overall debt-to-income ratio, as well as your history of missed or delinquent student loan payments.
-For example, card issuers might reject your application if your debt-to-income ratio suggests you may have too many financial obligations.
-Similarly, if your credit score drops due to missing one or more student loan payments, your credit score may drop and be too low for their criteria.

 Impact of credit score on application outcomes for students

 Many student card issuers are willing to approve applicants without established credit.
-For example, there is no credit score required to apply for a Discover It® Student Chrome credit card.1 However, if your credit score is low because of missed or defaulted payments on past loans or credit cards, your application is more likely to be rejected.
+For example, there is no credit score required to apply for a Discover It® Student Chrome credit card.1 However, if your credit score is low because of missed or defaulted payments on past loans or credit cards, or high credit card debt, your credit application is more likely to be rejected.

-If you are under the age of 21 when you apply for a credit card, the credit card company may request and verify information about your income.
+If you're under the age of 21 when you apply for a credit card, the credit card company may request and verify information about your income.
 If they think you might not be able to pay your credit card bills, they may deny your application.

 Steps to take after you get a student credit card rejection